Hay-Oak Park

 Research Interests

-Our work aims to discover conserved mechanisms underlying the control of cell polarization and cellular lifespan in eukaryotes.
-Cell polarity is a universal feature of living cells from bacteria to humans.
-Polarity establishment is critical for cell proliferation and development.
-Abnormal regulation of cell polarity and asymmetry has been implicated in disease processes, such as cancer, and cellular aging.
-Cell growth and divisions are tightly controlled and coordinated with each other and impact life cycle and lifespan.
-Our current research has two main focuses: 1) spatiotemporal regulation of cell polarity establishment and organization of septins, a conserved family of GTPases that form filaments and high-order ultra structures; and 2) control of cellular aging and lifespan.
+Our work aims to uncover conserved mechanisms that control cell polarization and cellular lifespan in eukaryotes.
+Cell polarity is a universal feature of living cells, from bacteria to humans.
+Establishing polarity is critical for cell proliferation and development.
+Abnormal regulation of cell polarity and asymmetry has been implicated in disease processes, such as cancer and cellular aging.
+Cell growth and division are tightly coordinated and impact the life cycle and lifespan.
+Our current research has two main focuses: (1) spatiotemporal regulation of cell polarity establishment and the organization of septins, a conserved family of GTPases that form filaments and higher-order ultrastructures; and (2) control of cellular aging and lifespan.

 How do cells grow and divide at a specific site and at the right time?